 When an RSTA assigns a secure HE-LTF measurement exchange by including a Secure HE-LTF subelement in the Ranging Parameters element in its IFTM frame and setting the Secure HE-LTF Required subfield to 1, the RSTA shall set the RSTA Assigned R2I Rep to the Max R2I Repetition subfield value in the IFTMR frame which shall be greater than 0, and the RSTA shall set RSTA Assigned I2R Rep to a value greater than 0 and less than or equal to the Max I2R Repetition subfield value in the IFTMR frame, where the RSTA Assigned R2I Rep and RSTA Assigned I2R Rep specify the number of HE-LTF repetitions in the preamble of the R2I and I2R NDP for this session, respectively.
+Similarly, if the RSTA has included a 320 MHz Ranging subelement together with the Ranging Parameters element in the IFTMR frame, the RSTA shall set the 320 MHz RSTA Assigned R2I Rep and 320 MHz RSTA Assigned I2R Rep to values greater than 0.

 TGbk Editor: Change clause 11.21.6.4.3.3 (p.34, l.24 in 11bkD1.0) as follows:

 The RSTA shall select a bandwidth value for the measurement sounding phase that is less than or equal to the RSTA Assigned Max Bandwidth of each of the ISTAs that are being allocated resources during this measurement instance.
 It may be different from the bandwidth used in the Polling phase, but shall adhere to the rules of multiple frame transmission in an EDCA TXOP; see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).

-If the bandwidth selected is 320 MHz in a measurement sounding phase, the TF Ranging Sounding frame(s) in this measurement sounding phase shall solicit an EHT TB Ranging NDP.
-Otherwise, the TF Ranging Sounding frames(s) shall solicit an HE TB Ranging NDP.
+If the bandwidth selected is 320 MHz in a measurement sounding phase, the TF Ranging Sounding frame(s) in this measurement sounding phase shall solicit EHT TB Ranging NDPs.
+Otherwise, the TF Ranging Sounding frames(s) shall solicit HE TB Ranging NDPs.

-If the Trigger frame Ranging Sounding is soliciting an HE TB Ranging NDP, tThe RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to that same bandwidth and use the same value for the UL BW subfield of the Common Info field of said Trigger frame.
-Otherwise, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to CBW320.
+The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frameTF Ranging Sounding to that same bandwidth and use the same value for the UL BW subfield of the Common Info field of said Trigger frame.
 When transmitting the Ranging NDP Announcement frame and R2I NDP, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.

-If the TF Ranging Sounding frame is transmitted in a 320 MHz PPDU, the I2R NDP shall be an EHT TB Ranging NDP.
-If the TF Ranging Sounding frame is transmitted in a PPDU of 160 MHz or less, the I2R NDP shall be an HE TB Ranging NDP.
 In the TF Ranging Sounding, the RSTA shall set the SS Allocation subfield and the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame in the following way:

-The Number of Spatial Streams in each SS Allocation subfield shall not exceed the RSTA Assigned I2R STS ≤ 80 MHz for the corresponding ISTA, if the UL BW subfield in the Common Info field indicated a bandwidth less than or equal to 80 MHz, and not exceed the RSTA Assigned I2R STS > 80 MHz for the corresponding ISTA otherwise
+The Number of Spatial Streams in each SS Allocation subfield shall not exceed the assigned value RSTA Assigned I2R STS ≤ 80 MHz for the corresponding bandwidth, for each of the ISTA; i.e., if the UL BW subfield in the Common Info field indicated a bandwidth is less than or equal to 80 MHz, the RSTA Assigned I2R STS ≤ 80 MHz, if the bandwidth is 160 MHz, and not exceed the 160 MHz RSTA Assigned I2R STS > 80 MHz for the corresponding ISTA otherwise, and if the bandwidth is 320 MHz, the 320 MHz RSTA Assigned I2R Nss.